engie-group/shaystack/docs/mongo_provider.md

 * `--reset` to clean the oldest versions before import a new one
 * `--no-time-series` if you don't want to import the time-series referenced in `hisURI` tags'

-To demonstrate the usage with sqlite,
+To demonstrate the usage with mongodb,

 ```console
 $ # Demo